hunterharralson/DH150-UX/README.md

 **3. User control and freedom**: if a user makes a mistake, they should be able to go back to the previous page or homepage easily without having to take many steps.

 * Big problem for me when I accidentally drag down to the map.
 The problem is that this gesture conflicts with the refresh one, so when I fidget with the app as I do with most, I end up on the map when I am just trying to keep busy while reviewing the prices.
+* Rating a gas station: the user has to complete all minor questions that you may not have an opinion on, such as "How was the lighting?"
+In reality they should be able to opt out or skip those questions after leaving the overall rating.

 <img src="./gasbuddy_screenshot2.jpeg">